QuaternionPi/Pedestrian-Trip-Planner/README.md

 ### Data Preparation

+Due to the considerable size of the input geographic data files required for this project, a sample input file is not included in the repository.
+Please follow the detailed instructions below to download the necessary data from GeoFabrik:

 1. Download the British Columbia OpenStreetMap data (british-columbia-latest-free.shp.zip) from [GeoFabrik](https://download.geofabrik.de/north-america/canada/british-columbia.html).
 2. Unzip the downloaded file to a known directory, which will be referred to as `<path-to-osm-unzipped>` in the command-line arguments.